 PTSD is a psychiatric disorder induced by a traumatic event.
 The affected individual does not have to experience the event directly — they may witness it, or it may have happened to someone close to them.
 Some of the more common examples of a traumatic event include:

 Trauma is, unfortunately, common in our world.
 About 70% of adults in the U.S. have experienced a traumatic event at least once in their lives.
 However, not every person who lives through trauma will develop PTSD.
-About 3.6% of adults have a past-year prevalence of PTSD, and the chances of someone developing PTSD sometime in their life is almost 7%.
+About 5% of adults have a past-year prevalence of PTSD, and the chances of someone developing PTSD sometime in their life is around 6%.